Litstack Recs |Three classics of Writing Craft & The Poet X

-If you’re devoting some of your stay-at-home to a work-in-progress, here are three classics of writing craft to see you through.
+If you’re devoting some of your time to a work-in-progress, here are three classics of writing craft to see you through.

 Reading Like a Writer: A Guide for People Who Love Books and for Those Who Want to Write Them, by Francine Prose